Diagnosis of eye diseases. Treatment of inflammatory eye diseases

 There are many serious diseases of the human eye organ that significantly affect the visual process.
 These are cataracts, glaucoma, retinal detachment and many infectious diseases.

-Diagnosis at an early stage, as well as treatment started on time, can prevent the further development of diseases, partial loss of vision and blindness.
-The earlier the diagnosis is established and treatment is started, the greater the percentage of vision that can be saved.
+Early diagnosis, as well as timely treatment, can prevent further development of diseases, partial loss of vision and blindness.
+The earlier the diagnosis is made and treatment started, the greater the percentage of vision that can be saved.

 Basic examination methods

-• Visometry - the definition of vision, its sharpness according to the tables of letters, where letters of different sizes are written in each line.
-While reading the lines, the current vision is set as a percentage.
+• Visometry is the determination of vision, its acuity using tables of letters, where letters of different sizes are written on each line.
+While reading lines, vision is established at the moment in percentage terms.

-• Tonometry - determination of the existing pressure inside the body.
-The method is aimed at determining glaucoma.
+• Tonometry is the determination of the existing pressure inside an organ.
+The method is aimed at identifying glaucoma.

-• Refractometry - determination of the refraction of the eye (optical power).
-It can detect nearsightedness, farsightedness and astigmatism.
+• Refractometry – determination of the refraction of the eye (optical power).
+It can detect myopia, farsightedness and astigmatism.

-• The study of color vision is aimed at recognizing color blindness and other deviations in color perception.
+• Color vision testing is aimed at recognizing color blindness and other color vision deviations.

-The perimetry method diagnoses glaucoma and determines the degree of death of the optic nerve.
+The perimetry method diagnoses glaucoma and determines the degree of optic nerve death.

-• Biomicroscopy is a method of examining the constituent parts of the eye organ, such as the cornea of the eye, the external conjunctiva, the lens, the iris, and the vitreous body.
+• Biomicroscopy is a method of examining the constituent parts of the eye organ, such as the cornea, external conjunctiva, lens, iris, and vitreous body.

 • Gonioscopy is a contact technique that allows you to examine the front of the eye to detect a foreign body or neoplasm.